From 2021 to 2022, total international sales for goods exported from Ireland went up 9.2% compared to $196.2 billion.

 It would be unrealistic for any exporting nation to expect across-the-board positive trade balances with all its importing partners.
 Similarly, that export country doesn’t necessarily post a negative trade balance with each individual partner with which it exchanges exports and imports.

-In addition, Ireland transitioned from an $11.2 million surplus trading with Azerbaijan in 2021 to recording the deficit listed above for 2022.
+In addition, Ireland transitioned from $51.1 million surplus trading with Austria as well as a $37.6 million surplus trading with Spain to recording the deficits listed above.

 These cashflow deficiencies clearly indicate Ireland’s competitive disadvantages with the above countries, but also represent key opportunities for Ireland to develop country-specific strategies to strengthen its overall position in international trade.